 Taking responsibility for your own actions and lack thereof is key to successful recovery.
 It’s not just about making amends for obvious grievances.
 It is a realization of the responsibility we have to others, ourselves and the Universe.
 Additionally, it is the opposite of living in ego; the ruler of active addiction.

 3. Life Skills

-Acquiring life skills is essential for successful recovery.
+Acquiring life skills is essential for a successful recovery.
 A vast majority (if not all) life skills are inherently void during active addiction.
 Therefore, it is necessary to know how to be fully self-sufficient in recovery.
 Moreover, it is necessary to learn more than mere living skills but gain life skills; tools that assist you in thriving rather than merely surviving.
 So, learning healthy coping, communication, boundaries, etc. is key.

 4. Personal Growth/Healing

 Seeking personal growth and healing is most vital with regard to long-term success in recovery.
 Staying sober and avoiding relapse is much easier when you begin to deal with the underlying issues and triggers.
 Healing yourself holistically is the difference between simple sobriety and real recovery.

-Because there is often a defensive response to the latter statement, consider this analogy; when a Type 2 diabetic gets their sugars under control by way of insulin but continues to eat poorly and fails to exercise, health issues will continue to arise and manifest in other forms of disease.
+Because there is often a defensive response to the latter statement, consider this analogy: when a Type 2 diabetic gets their sugars under control by way of insulin but continues to eat poorly and fails to exercise, health issues will continue to arise and manifest in other diseases.
 So, even though the symptoms of the disease (diabetes) appear to be under control, the lifestyle isn’t.
 And, even more, the dysfunctional reasoning behind the lack of self-care is still very active and detrimental.